 This price inelasticity of demand helped start a bull market that saw uranium's price explode.
 It went from around \$23/lb in 2006 to peak at \$137/lb in June 2007.
 The trigger was the flooding of Cameco's Cigar Lake in October 2006.
 There was a 70m lb uranium surplus then.
-Last year there was a 55m lb deficit which is expected to rise to 65m lbs in 2022.
+In 2021, there was a 55m lb deficit which is expected to rise to c.65m lbs in 2022, with a multi-hundred million lb deficit over the next decade.
 Financial players are clearly accelerating price discovery in a thinly traded spot market, but this would not be occurring were there not a fundamental supply deficit.